Conditions imposed on postal operators

 This can include a control on prices for access services.

 In March 2012, Ofcom imposed USP access conditions on Royal Mail in relation to the provision of D+2 and later than D+2 services at the Inward Mail Centre.
 In March 2021, Ofcom extended the USP access condition to cover D+5 Letters services.

-In November 2018 Royal Mail wrote to Ofcom providing reasons for a different implementation date for the New USP Access Condition.
-Having carefully considered the issues, we have decided to provide Royal Mail with a short extension to come into compliance with the New USPA Condition.
+In November 2018, and after corresponding with Royal Mail, we decided to provide them with a short extension to come into compliance with the new USPA Condition.

 Ofcom may impose a USP accounting condition on a universal service provider.
 A USP accounting condition can require the universal service provider to do one or more of the following: